- Published on

 - @Github

-Inspired by a close friend, I recently managed to deploy OpenClaw on my old Raspberry Pi 4 Model B. Overall, I quite like it.
+I recently managed to deploy OpenClaw on my Raspberry Pi 4 Model B. Overall, I quite like it.
+It is a very interesting open-source project depsite having some serious security concerns.
 Being a huge Halo fan, I always dreamed of having my ultimate personal AI assistant akin to Cortana.
 Sadly, Microsoft killed the project entirely and instead launched Copilot.
 After interacting with the OpenClaw agent for a while, I felt that it has the potential to become the full-scale Cortana I yearned for.
+Here I document setup notes and initial thoughts on openclaw agents.

 Basics